TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/GetAndUnpack/Index.rst

        htdocs/.htaccess

-The advantage of this setup is that all files from the TYPO3 Source package are kept together and separated from other files of your installation in the :file:`typo3_src-6.2.x` folder.
+The advantage of this setup is that all files from the TYPO3 Source package are kept together in the :file:`typo3_src-6.2.x` folder and separated from other files of your installation.
 This allows you to easily exchange this folder when a new patchlevel version of TYPO3 is released.